Buladq/Buladq/README.md

  A little about me:

- :telescope: I study at KFU
+- I study at KFU
- :telescope: Looking for a job as an intern or junior developer
+- :telescope: Looking for a job as an intern or junior developer
- :telescope: Programming for less than a year
+- Programming for less than a year